 I have an existing Landlord Insurance policy, what does this change mean for me?

-There is no change to existing landlord policies.
+There is no change to Landlord policies purchased before 14 June 2020 and on or after 18 April 2021.
 Coverage and support will continue as currently detailed in the Product Disclosure Statement (PDS).

-Every claim lodged under a Landlords policy will be assessed on a case-by-case basis, based on any terms and conditions of the PDS.
+Every claim lodged under a Landlord policy will be assessed on a case-by-case basis, based on any terms and conditions of the PDS.

 Due to the unprecedented circumstances of COVID- 19, landlords are now only required to provide proof of financial loss rather than a tenant eviction notice or intent to re-let when lodging a claim.